Professional Ethics

 | Honest representation | Accurate CV, no exaggerated claims, honest estimates |

-| Intellectual property | Respect licenses, attribute correctly, open source compliance |
+| Intellectual property | Respect licences, attribute correctly, open source compliance |

 | Quality standards | Follow best practices, testing, documentation |